Specification and Evaluation of Multi-Agent LLM Systems -- Prototype and Cybersecurity Applications: Background and Related Work

 Reasoning chains and techniques such as Chain-of-Thought (CoT) can achieve behavior similar to reasoning and have also demonstrated recent advancements~\cite{lin_constrained_2024,wang_self-consistency_2023}.
-CoT is a well known approach that issues prompts in order to generate the responses that reflect on the original question and the conversation context, thus, it is not limited to reasoning models.
+CoT is a well-known approach that issues prompts in order to generate the responses that reflect on the original question and the conversation context; thus, it is not limited to reasoning models.
 Several variants and further techniques exist.
 Notably, augmentation of prompts, e.g., using retrieval augmented generation, can add information or knowledge relevant to a prompt and improve answers~\cite{2025rag}.
-Formulating constraints with zero- or few-shot prompting~\cite{FillHVBRMCB24,lin_constrained_2024,luo_graph-constrained_2024} allows the LLM to learn from examples that are concrete example or provide abstract guidance or structures.
+Formulating constraints with zero- or few-shot prompting~\cite{FillHVBRMCB24,lin_constrained_2024,luo_graph-constrained_2024} allows the LLM to learn from examples that are concrete instances or provide abstract guidance or structures.
 Constraints might also be placed on the content of answers, where related aspects are required to adhere to defined criteria, being less prone to hallucinations.
-In case structural or syntactical properties are constrained, the replication of the structure or syntax tends to be replicated and instantiated correctly by the LLM.
+In cases where structural or syntactical properties are constrained, the LLM tends to replicate and instantiate the structure or syntax correctly.
 While these techniques can be applied generally, they are not considered explicitly in LLM or agent specifications, e.g., for platforms or evaluations of LLMs and agents.
-Several domain-specific benchmarks exist for comparing LLMs such as for Cybersecurity applications~\cite{tihanyi_cybermetric_2024,bhusal_secure_2024,liu_cyberbench_2024} or sub-disciplines such as threat intelligence~\cite{alam_ctibench_2024}.
+Several domain-specific benchmarks exist for comparing LLMs, such as for cybersecurity applications~\cite{tihanyi_cybermetric_2024,bhusal_secure_2024,liu_cyberbench_2024} or sub-disciplines such as threat intelligence~\cite{alam_ctibench_2024}.
 The results generally indicate high accuracy for larger, state-of-the-art models and point out the future potential in the area.
-This view is shared also by two recent surveys~\cite{zhang_when_2025,sai_generative_2024} that provide a comprehensive overview.
+This view is also shared by two recent surveys~\cite{zhang_when_2025,sai_generative_2024} that provide a comprehensive overview.